-You can add and edit as many production steps as you wish between the 'In Production' and the To Review statuses.
-To add a new production step just click the green Add New Step button.
-This will be bring up the Add/Edit Task overlay (screen below).
+You can add and edit as many tasks as you wish.
+To add a new task just click the blue Add Task button.
+This will be bring up the Add/Edit Task overlay.

-To edit an existing production step, simply click its corresponding edit button to bring up its Add/Edit Task overlay.
+To edit an existing production step, simply click its corresponding edit button (screen below) to bring up its Add/Edit Task overlay.